scriptituk/xfade-easing/README.md

 The open collection of [GL Transitions](https://gl-transitions.com/) initiative lead by [Gaëtan Renaudeau](https://github.com/gre) (gre)
 “aims to establish an universal collection of transitions that various softwares can use” released under a Free License.

-Other GLSL transition sources are from [shadertoy](https://www.shadertoy.com/) and the [Vegas Forum](https://www.vegascreativesoftware.info/us/forum/gl-transitions-gallery-sharing-place-share-the-code-here--133472/).
+Other GLSL transition sources here are from [shadertoy](https://www.shadertoy.com/) and the [Vegas Forum](https://www.vegascreativesoftware.info/us/forum/gl-transitions-gallery-sharing-place-share-the-code-here--133472/).

 Most of the transitions at [gl-transitions](https://github.com/gl-transitions/gl-transitions/tree/master/transitions) and many from elsewhere have been transpiled into native C transitions (for custom ffmpeg variant) and custom expressions (for custom expression variant) for use with or without easing.